Do you want to Improve your Hair Elasticity or find out why your Hair is Stretchy?

-Lizzie was afraid, she was afraid of losing her hair.
-The ends of her hair were thin and broken, but Lizzie loved her hair colour and didn’t want to stop bleaching it.
+Lizzie was afraid.
+She was afraid of losing her hair.
+The ends of her hair were thin, broken and stretchy.
+But Lizzie loved her hair colour and didn’t want to stop bleaching it.
 Her hair colour was a statement.
-It was who she was, it was part of her personality, and she felt happy about that.
+It was who she was, part of her personality.

 Lizzie wanted to maintain her statement bleached hair and, at the same time, regain the elasticity of her hair after years of bleaching.
-For Lizzie, this meant putting a halt to her hair breakage, preventing future damage and as she put it, ‘I want my hair back, but I don’t want to compromise on the colour’.
+For Lizzie, this meant putting a stop to her hair breakage, preventing future damage and, as she put it, ‘I want my hair back, but I don’t want to compromise on the colour’.

-Working in a hair salon, as I have done for many years, you spend a lot of time with people.
+Working in a hair salon, you spend a lot of time with people.
 I’m sure you’ll agree that the connection you have with your hairdresser is vital to getting the right style and advice for you.
 Getting your hair done is an intimate experience and trust matters.

-One of the things I loved about having my own salon was that I could take time to understand the client.
-This meant that together we could come up with solutions tailored to their hair and their lifestyle.
+One of the things I loved about having my own salon was that I could take the time to understand the client.
+That meant that together we could come up with solutions tailored to their hair and their lifestyle.

 Lizzie had been bleaching her own hair.
-She had been overlapping the bleach, on hair that had previously been treated.
+She had been overlapping the bleach on hair that had already been bleached.
 For this reason, we agreed that we wouldn’t colour her hair on the first visit to the salon.
-At this point, the hair was too damaged, and we needed to get her elasticity back after years of over-bleaching.
+At this point, her hair was too damaged and, we needed to get her elasticity back after years of over-bleaching.

-Happy with her new sharp bob, Restore and Shine Hair Masque in hand and committed to treating her hair Lizzie went off.
-She came back to my salon eight weeks later so that we could assess if her hair was ready to be bleached again.
+Happy with her new sharp bob, Restore and Shine Hair Masque in hand and committed to treating her hair Lizzie left.
+She came back to my salon eight weeks later so that we could assess her hair to see if it was ready to be bleached again.